• Home

 About This Version

-Tony Bennett recorded “Smile” on June 24, 1959, featuring an arrangement by Ralph Burns.
-It was released as a single in 1959 and again in 1962 on the album I Left My Heart In San Francisco.
+Toby Bennett recorded “Rules of the Road” on April 6, 1961, featuring an arrangement by Ralph Burns.
+It was released on the 1962 album I Left My Heart in San Francisco.

-“Smile,” as well as I Left My Heart In San Francisco, is available on Apple Music.
+“Rules of the Road,” as well as I Left My Heart in San Francisco, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Charlie Chaplin, Geoffrey Parsons, I Left My Heart in San Francisco, John Turner, Modern Times, Ralph Burns, Tony Bennett
+Filed Under: Song of the Day Tagged With: Carolyn Leigh, Cy Coleman, I Left My Heart in San Francisco, Lena Horne, Ralph Burns, Tony Bennett

 About This Song